What’s so important about music and movement activities in early years?

 You want to gain a deeper understanding of the important role you play in your children’s music and movement activities.
 How can you apply the very best educational practices so that the young children in your care may learn how to effectively and expressively move and dance to music?

-Your attitude to music and movement activities in your life
+Your attitude to music and movement activities in your life affects how you teach

 To start, you need to undertake a careful consideration of your own attitudes, dispositions, self-concepts, about these very personal things – how you move and how you dance.
 Hopefully you are willing to tell yourself how good you are at these skills and discard attitudes that stand in the way of you being an inspired and brilliant educator!
 If you love to dance when you celebrate, if you feel like recoiling in horror when you hear something bad or jumping for joy when you win then you’ve got everything it takes to organise music and movement activities for your children.